 When bedtime comes and you need so desperately to lie down and get some slumber, but your muscles ache and feel cramped, what can you do?
 Not everyone has a masseuse at the ready as they are climbing into bed, but with just a bit of practice, you can take matters into your own hands.
-That’s right!
-Here are three easy self-massaging techniques that will induce quality sleep!
+Quite literally.
+We call it self-massage!

 1. Head & Neck Massage Technique